borislemke/microdose/README.md

 This package is production ready.

 ## Documentation
-Documentation can be found on `microdose`'s [GitBooks](https://borislemke.gitbooks.io/microdose/content/)
+Documentation can be found on [here](https://borislemke.gitbooks.io/microdose/content/).

 ## Hello World
 *src/server.ts*